 Below is a list of the most important fishing skills needed:

 - Reading the water

 While fishing can be a lot of fun, it requires a lot of patience.
-Fishing usually takes hours and therefore requires patience and persistence.
+Fishing usually takes hours and, therefore, requires patience and persistence.
 It is important to have patience while fishing because every body of water is different.
 Fishing is a sport of trial and error.
 All the time and patience it takes to have a successful yield makes catching a fish that much more rewarding.

 Having the right bait will grant an advantage while fishing.
-Live bait is often more effective than artificial lures as the wiggling of a worm, minnow, or shrimp is more appealing to a fish than a still lure.
-To put a worm on the hook for bait, you can not be afraid to get your hands dirty.
-Seriously, putting dirt on your hands masks the human scent which can drive away fish.
+Live bait is often more effective than artificial lures, as the wiggling of a worm, minnow, or shrimp is more appealing to a fish than a still lure.
+To put a worm on the hook for bait, you will have to get your hands dirty, literally.
+Putting dirt on your hands masks the human scent, which can otherwise drive away fish.